-Admission to the AAT program at Ozarka College, and eventually, the receiving institution is prerequisite to, but separate from, admission to the teacher education program at the receiving institution.
+Admission to the ASE program at Ozarka College, and eventually, the receiving institution is prerequisite to, but separate from, admission to the teacher education program at the receiving institution.
 See program faculty advisor for individual articulation agreements.

-The AAT is a two-year transfer degree designed to introduce students to the profession of teaching and to maximize the hours taken at Ozarka College that will lead to a bachelor's degree in the student's desired area of certification.
-This degree focuses on the foundations of early childhood education, middle school math/science and middle school language arts/social studies.
+The ASE is a two-year transfer degree designed to introduce students to the profession of teaching and to maximize the hours taken at Ozarka College that will lead to a bachelor's degree in the student's desired area of certification.
+This degree focuses on the foundations of elementary education and middle school education.